We can help you save up to 25% on home insurance in Calgary

 Home insurance in Calgary can be expensive, but luckily there are many ways for homeowners to lower their premiums.
 Here are a few ways to cut down on costs while staying protected:

-Choose a new home.
-By buying a newly-built home, townhouse, or condo (i.e. less than 10 years old), you may qualify for a home insurance discount.
+- Choose a new home: By buying a newly-built home, townhouse, or condo in Calgary (i.e. less than ten years old), you may qualify for a home insurance discount.
 This is because newer dwellings tend to have fewer issues than older homes, thus you’ll be seen as a lower risk to your insurance provider.

 - Bowness Park